Keep the Strong Threshers Coming; Says Madam Salamatu Alhassan

 Two farmers threshing soya with sticks

 For reasons such as size of farm, lack of funds or livestock, millions of farmers in Africa endure up to 30% post-harvest losses due to manual threshing.
-Although most of these farmers mainly farm just to earn little money (which is barely enough) to cater for their families, they aren’t able to scale their farming as they don’t have the machinery that will allow them to process higher volumes of their harvest.
+Although most of these farmers mainly farm just to earn little money (which is barely enough) to cater for their families, they aren’t able to scale their farming, because they don’t have the machinery that will allow them to process higher volumes of their harvest.
 According to World Bank, over $4Billion is lost annually in Africa due to post-harvest losses, meanwhile billions are spent on importation of food.
-This presents the need for introduction of post-harvest equipment that can assist small-medium sized farms and smart enough to leverage aggregated farm and yield data to enable these farmers further enhance their farming and tap into supply-chain opportunities.
+This presents the need for introduction of post-harvest equipment that can assist small-medium sized farms; machines that are smart enough to leverage aggregated farm and yield data to enable these farmers further enhance their output and tap into supply-chain opportunities.

 Join us to make this adventure a success.
 For any kind of enquiry, reach out to us at admin@sayetech.io.